 This concept can be used in so many ways and can come in handy for complex situations.
-Essentially, with the use of dollar sign expansion, you can execute a script you have programmatically built in the script or pulled in from source files.
+Essentially, by using the dollar sign expansion, you can execute a script you have programmatically built inside the script or pulled in from source files.

-Notice \$(vAnswer) in the below example.
+Notice \$(vAnswer) in the example below.
 It is going to be expanded by the dollar sign expansion and be executed like any other script.